HumbleData/HumbleData.github.io/_posts/2024-04-21-pyconpydatade2024.md

 Anyone!
 While we're working with the organisers of PyCon/PyData DE to host Humble Data as a satellite event, you will **not** need a ticket for the conference to attend this workshop.

 We do have limited spots, so we will prioritise applicants from underrepresented groups in tech.
-Applications close on March 29th, 2024, and successful applicants will be informed by April 5th.
+Applications close on **March 29th, 2024**, and successful applicants will be informed by April 5th.

 **WHAT DO I NEED TO BRING?**